Dahlia Knotted Sandal – LOEFFLER RANDALL

 Whole sizes only; for 1/2 sizes, order next size down.

 Dahlia (UK: DAY-lee-ə, US: DA(H)L-yə, DAYL-yə) is a genus of bushy, tuberous, herbaceous perennial plants native to Mexico and Central America.
-As a member of the Asteraceae (synonym name: Compositae) family of dicotyledonous plants, its relatives include the sunflower, daisy, chrysanthemum, and zinnia.
+Dahlias are members of the Asteraceae (synonym name: Compositae) family of dicotyledonous plants, its relatives include the sunflower, daisy, chrysanthemum, and zinnia.
 There are 49 species of dahlia, with flowers in almost every hue (except blue), with hybrids commonly grown as garden plants.

 Dahlias were known only to the Aztecs and other southern North American peoples until the Spanish conquest, after which the plants were brought to Europe.
-The (high in sugar) tubers of some varieties are of value to humans.
-There is also a special polysaccharide of Fructan obtained known as Inulin.
+The tubers of some varieties are of medicinal and dietary value to humans because they contain inulin, a polymer of the fruit sugar, fructose.

 Sandals are an open type of shoe, consisting of a sole held to the wearer's foot by straps going over the instep and around the ankle.
 Sandals can also have a heel.
 While the distinction between sandals and other types of footwear can sometimes be blurry (as in the case of huaraches—the woven leather footwear seen in Mexico, and peep-toe pumps), the common understanding is that a sandal leaves all or most of the foot exposed.
 People may choose to wear sandals for several reasons, among them comfort in warm weather, economy (sandals tend to require less material than shoes and are usually easier to construct), and as a fashion choice.
 Usually, people wear sandals in warmer climates or during warmer parts of the year in order to keep their feet cool and dry.
 The risk of developing athlete's foot is lower than with enclosed shoes, and the wearing of sandals may be part of the treatment regimen for such an infection.